pysnippet/instructions/TERMSOFUSE.md

 ## Advertisements and Third-Party Resources

-This site does not have any commercial benefits and does not show advertisements.
-The site's resources, such as domain and hosting, are powered by the site admin.
+This site does not have any commercial benefits and does not contain any advertisements.

+PySnippet is a non-profit organization, and all paid resources, such as domain, hosting, GitHub Enterprise, etc., are sponsored by the founder.

 ## Minors and the Children's Online Privacy Protection Act